0xbadjuju/rundotnetdll32/README.md

-# RunDotNetDll32 - Execute a .net dll method from the command line
+# RunDotNetDll32 - Execute a .Net DLL method from the command line

 ### Execute a static method with Assembly.LoadFile
 *rundotnetdll32.exe assembly.dll,class,method arguments*